Non-Euclidean-World/HyperTesting/Chunks/terrain-generation-is-random.md

 The test case should work for any geometry type.

 ### Prerequisites
 The game is running.
 The menu should be open.
-Choose a type of geometry should be chosen for this test.
+A type of geometry should be chosen for this test.
 Every time you start a game you should start it in the same chosen geometry.

 ### Steps
 | Step | Action | Expected Result |